Courses Required and/or Recommended of Environmental Studies Majors

 An introduction to interdisciplinary themes in environmental studies, including perspectives from the sciences, social sciences, and humanities.
 Emphasis is placed on understanding local and regional environmental problems as well as issues of global environmental concern.
 Students enrolling in this course also will be required to enroll in Environmental Studies 120 Environmental Studies Excursions.
 The weekly afternoon excursions cover the length of the Walla Walla drainage basin, from the Umatilla National Forest to the Columbia River.
 Excursions may include the watershed, the water and wastewater treatment plants, energy producing facilities, a farm, a paper mill, different ecosystems, and the Johnston Wilderness Campus.
 This course is required of all environmental studies majors.
 All environmental studies majors must pass this course with a minimum grade of C (2.0).
 First-year students and sophomores only or consent of instructor.

-Environmental Studies 202 ST: Animals and Animality in Greek and Roman Culture (4 credits)
+Environmental Studies 200 ST: Topics in Environmental Economics (4 credits)

 Environmental Studies 205 Women and Nature in the Ancient World (4 credits)